-While those prices fall short of a certain other, ultra-expensive West Coast city, they may soon match any place in America.
+While those prices fall short of, say, San Francisco’s housing prices, they may soon match any place in America.
 If prices in Seattle keep growing at a rate of 20% every five years, the average home price there will surpass $1 million within the next 25 years.

 The Average Rent in Seattle